 You can use this method of frittata making in any number of ways.
 I made a Mexican version with ground beef and Mexican spices, red peppers, and onions.
 Maybe saute some chopped up bacon and add leftover roasted veggies to the mix.
 Maybe throw some broccoli and ham in there.
 Don’t know what to do with those greens from the tops of your beets?
 Throw them in a frittata!

 Or, just stick to this Green Machine version because it is SO GOOD.

 Green Machine Zucchini and Spinach Frittata

-- Saute zucchini over medium high heat in a cast iron (or other oven safe) skillet in butter or olive oil.
+- Sauté zucchini over medium high heat in a cast iron (or other oven safe) skillet in the olive oil (2 tablespoons).
 Season with salt and pepper.

 - Add spinach; saute until wilted.

 - Meanwhile, beat eggs in a bowl and mix in cilantro and scallions.
 Season with salt and pepper.